These are notes, very much work in progress, hopefully, you will find some interesting stuff in here…

 For several of the authors we look at, walking is something more; an intrinsic part of their psychological and creative process.
-A sense that walking is the best way to resolve inner thoughts and to build on creative issues first mentioned way back in Roman times as Solvitur Ambulando – ‘It is solved by walking’.
-This is very much in tune with today’s feelings of well-being associated with walking; as a healthy, calming activity it was one of the stars of Lockdown.
+A sense that walking is the best way to resolve inner thoughts and to build on creative issues, first alluded to way back in Roman times as Solvitur Ambulando – ‘It is solved by walking’.
+This is very much in tune with today’s feelings of well-being associated with walking; and as a healthy, calming activity it was one of the stars of Lockdown.

 Edward Thomas is another writer who belongs to this more ‘introverted’ school of walking, looking into oneself or nature for meaning.
 Robert MacFarlane writes about him: ‘To him, paths connected real places, but they also led out to metaphysics, backwards to history and inwards to the self…paths are sentences, the shod feet of travellers the scratch of the pen nib or the press of the type.
 He understands that reading and walking expire into one another, that we carry in ourselves evolving maps of the world which are, as Wordsworth put it, ‘of texture midway between life and books’.

 Walking, Laurie Lee reflects, refines awareness: it compels you to ‘tread’ a landscape ‘slowly’, to ‘smell its different soils’.
 The car passenger, by contrast, ‘races at gutter height, seeing less than a dog in a ditch’.
 Laurie Lee, like Patrick Leigh Fermor and William Cobbett long before, believed in walking not only as a means of motion but also as a means of knowing, as he demonstrates in ‘As I Walked Out One Midsummer Morning’.